Web of Science Data Access Policy

 Data Custodians are permitted to export research products directly from the enclave, in addition to the privileges granted to a General Access User.
 IUNI expects that research teams who require this level of access will only need one Data Custodian for their group.

-Any data removed from the enclave by a Data Custodian is still subject to IU’s information policies regarding Restricted data ( DM-01) and the terms of the licensing agreement with Thomson Reuters (Scientific) LLC.
+Any data removed from the enclave by a Data Custodian is still subject to IU’s information policies regarding Restricted data ( DM-01) and the terms of the licensing agreement with Clarivate Analytics.
 For the full list of restrictions please contact the IUNI Data Manager.

 An individual applying for Data Custodian classification must submit to IUNI the following documentation: